10 Best Cold Email Outreach Tools, Tested & Ranked (2026)

 Woodpecker

-Best for: Teams that want a tool they can trust and largely forget about.
-No flashy features, consistent delivery, and usage-based pricing that works well when your sending volume varies month to month.
+Best for: Teams that want a tool they can trust and mostly forget about.
+Woodpecker bets on deliverability over flash, with usage-based pricing that scales with how many prospects you contact, which suits volume that moves around month to month.

 Company background